Data Centers in South Korea

 Natural Disaster Risk

-The most significant potential natural hazards are:
+The most relevant natural hazards for consideration are: